 - Annie’s Organic Peely Tape This is another one of those sometimes snacks, basically the organic version of fruit roll up.
 But unlike the fruit roll ups, these have no high fructose corn syrup or artificial colors/flavors, making them a much better treat.

-- Organic Cheddar Ducks Every child loves goldfish crackers, but the ingredients in them make me cringe!
-I found these little ducks at Costco and while it’s not something I give her often, it’s a much better and healthier alternative to goldfish crackers even though there are still a few questionable ingredients in there.
+- Organic Crackers Every child loves goldfish crackers, but the ingredients in them make me cringe especially given the last salmonella recall!
+These are a better alternative and while it’s not something I give her often, it’s a much better and healthier alternative to goldfish crackers.
 They’re individually packaged, which is a plus for travel as well.

 - Organic Cookies These little treats are individually wrapped and taste really good!
 They’re 100% nut free/made in a nut free facility, making them perfect for kids with nut allergies.
 They’re soy/egg/dairy free as well.